Tprrt's Blog

 gcc version 9.3.0 (Buildroot 2020.08-14-ge5a2a90)

-Concerning the variable PATH this one will be set afterwards because its value depends of the binary that will be built.
+Concerning the variable PATH this one will be set afterwards because its value depends on the binary that will be built.

 Build the Linux kernel